 DAY TWO - MILLER VALE CREEK WALK

 Today you will enjoy a relaxed half day walk discovering the beautiful and historical Millar Vale and Oaky Creeks, believed to have been the original route for Indigenous traders passing across the Great Dividing Range from inland Australia to the coast.
-For lunch, you will make your way back to Spicers Canopy for homemade wood-fired pizzas before a well deserved afternoon of relaxation and rejuvenation.
+For lunch, you will make your way back to Spicers Canopy before a well deserved afternoon of relaxation and rejuvenation.

 DAY THREE - SPICERS CANOPY TO SPICERS PEAK LODGE

 The most challenging day of the experience so far (15km), but definitely the most rewarding.
 You will hike through various types of terrain including, the dense rainforest of Spicers Peak complete with giant ferns, grass trees and 1,000-year-old hoop pines.
 As you make you way out to the ridge line before the final ascent up Cedar Mountain, you encounter breathtaking awe-inspiring views of the Scenic Rim.
-Arriving at Spicers Peak Lodge in the afternoon, you will be warmly welcomed by the friendly staff with refreshing beverages and afternoon tea before you indulge in the 5-course degustation dinner with paired wines later that night.
+Arriving at Spicers Peak Lodge in the afternoon, you will be warmly welcomed by the friendly staff with refreshing beverages and afternoon tea before returning to Canopy for the evening.

 DAY FOUR - NORTHERN LOOKOUT